davidjb/technicolor-tg799vac-hacks/README.md

    * Disables *all* LEDs by default (and on boot)
    * Adds ability to turn LEDs on or using the WiFi toggle button (via the newly added `toggleleds.sh` script)
+   * BETA: Drops the CPU speed down to reduce power consumption

 1. Head to the web-based UI at `http://10.0.0.138` and go to the Advanced tab.